 The major graduate unit must notify Graduate Studies of the student's scheduled examination date by submitting the appropriate announcement form.
 The announcement form must be filed at least two weeks before the master's examination, and no later than the published deadline dates (November 1 for Fall, April 1 for Spring or July 1 for Summer).
 Barring extraordinary circumstances, the graduate unit notifies the student and Graduate Studies of the results of the examination no later than two weeks from the date on which it was administered.
 Should such circumstances arise, the unit informs the student in writing of the reason for the delay and let him/her know when notification can be expected.
 The results of the examination (pass or fail) must be reported to Graduate Studies by November 15 for Fall graduation, April 15 for Spring graduation or July 15 for Summer graduation.
-If a student fails the examination, the graduate unit may recommend a second examination, which must be administered within one calendar year from the date of the first examination.
+If a student fails the examination, the graduate unit may recommend a second examination.
 The master's examination may be taken only twice.
 A second failure results in the student's termination from the program.